 Also, in order to meet the requirements of Rule 702 of the Texas Rules of Evidence, the State must demonstrate that “the specimen was taken and analyzed by individuals who are certified by, and were using methods approved by the rules of [the Department of Public Safety]” and that the technique was properly applied in accordance with the department’s rules on the occasion in question.
 Reynolds, 204 S.W.3d at 390-91.

 These requirements for blood testing in Texas may be met by evidence that the person who performed the test “knows the protocol involved in administering the test and can testify that he followed it on the occasion in question, [but] he need not also demonstrate any personal familiarity with the underlying science and technology.”
 Id. at 391.

 Even if the DWI blood test results showing an alcohol concentration are admitted, your criminal defense attorney can show problems with the way the sample was taken, stored, and tested.

-The criminal defense attorney's main priority in these cases is finding a way to get the legal or medical blood test results excluded from evidence.
+The criminal defense attorney’s main priority in these cases is finding a way to get the legal or medical blood test results excluded from the evidence.
 For DWI cases in Texas, the most common attacks against the blood evidence can include:

 In a DWI case, the prosecutor will often use blood test documents to seek the admission of the results of blood alcohol concentration testing at trial.
-Your attorney can also inspect the evidence and learn more about how it was drawn, analyzed and stored.
+Your attorney can also inspect the evidence and learn more about how it was drawn, analyzed, and stored.